TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/grid/index.rst

 .. py:class:: RLGridParameters(Vg_SI, fg_SI, Rg_SI, Lg_SI, base)

-   Parameters for a grid with a stiff voltage source and RL-load.
+   Parameters for a grid with a voltage source and an RL impedance.
+The grid voltage can be given as a constant or as a function of time using a Sequence object.

    :param Vg_SI: Grid voltage [V] (line-to-line rms voltage).
-   :type Vg_SI: float
+   :type Vg_SI: float or Sequence
    :param fg_SI: Grid frequency [Hz].
    :type fg_SI: float
    :param Rg_SI: Resistance [Ohm].